PALS Score report explanation for parents:

 Mrs. Allison Gordon

 As a young girl, my Army family moved nine times before I graduated high school in Northern Virginia.
-Experiencing new homes and cultures was an integral part in developing my passions today for travel, fashion, and hiking.
-With a Bachelors in Education and Masters in Reading, for the past 22 years I have most proudly worked to help young readers achieve success.
+Experiencing new homes and cultures was an integral part in developing my passions today for travel, reading, fashion, and hiking.
+With a Bachelors in Education and Masters in Reading from Virginia Tech, for the past 26 years, I have proudly worked to help young readers achieve success.
 After years of teaching experience and reading research into the brain science of reading and how the brain learns to read, I believe the best method for teaching children to read is through a structured literacy approach.
 Orton Gillingham training provided one of the necessary tools for me to ensure all students succeed.
-Having two sons, 13 and 9, with my Army husband Erik, we impart our understanding of the world on to them.
+Having two sons, 16 and 12, with my husband Erik, we work to impart our understanding of the world on to them.
 One son, a reluctant reader, discovered his joy of reading through the same series I did 35 years prior in the Choose Your Own Adventure series.
 As a child I wanted to be riding bikes and playing in the woods, this series was the first to hook me in by drawing upon my excitement and choice for the next action.
 Living in Loudoun County with my family and our four legged son/dog, Cash, we manage to find lots of adventure in the beautiful nature surrounding us, too!